w-guo/Churn-prediction-PySpark/README.md

 ```
 [{'Classification': 'livy-conf','Properties': {'livy.server.session.timeout':'5h'}}]
 ```
-After you save the setting, wait a few seconds for the cluster to finish reconfiguring.
+After you save the setting, wait a few seconds for the cluster to finish reconfiguring before you rerun your code.

 * `Exception in thread cell_monitor-xx`: This exception will be raised occasionally during the training or testing process.
 It will not cause the process to fail, thus you can just ignore it or add try except to avoid it.